When should I get a colonoscopy?

 Fortunately, if your colonoscopy results are normal, you won’t need another screening for 10 years.
 If your doctor removes any polyps, you’ll probably be advised to undergo colonoscopies every three to five years.

-If you’re ready to schedule your first colonoscopy, make an appointment today with one of the gastroenterologists at Park Avenue Medical Professionals in Manhattan.
+If you’re ready to schedule your first colonoscopy, contact us today for a consultation with one of the gastroenterologists at Park Avenue Medical Professionals in Manhattan.
 Not only do we perform this vital screening, we specialize in the diagnosis and treatment of all disorders of the GI tract in addition to liver disease, cardiology, sports and musculoskeletal medicine, general medicine, and urgent care.
+Fill out the form on this page to request an appointment or call 212.427.2000 to learn more.